Homemade Chalk Paint Dresser Makeover

 I did really good and didn’t blow through the thin veneer at all on the top.
 But when I got to the sides, all of my luck was gone.
 Oops

-Or I should have stuck with what I do best and removed the stain with a chemical stripper so I didn’t have much chance to sand through the veneer.
-Read this post to learn how to remove wood stain.
+I blew through that thin veneer in a few spots.
+I probably shouldn’t have used such a coarse grit on the sides, huh?
+Or I should have stuck with what I do best and removed the stain with a chemical stripper, so I didn’t have much chance to sand through the veneer.
+Learn how to remove wood stain here.

 Oh well.
-You live and you learn right?
-Anyway, so I continued sanding, and did the whole move slowly through the different grits of sandpaper until I got it to where I wanted it to be.
+You live, and you learn, right?
+Anyway, so I continued sanding and did the whole move slowly through the different grits of sandpaper until I got it to where I wanted it to be.

 Then, since I had the sander out, I sanded the filler in the hardware holes down so it was flush, and I took a minute or two to lightly sand the rest of the dresser’s surface with 220 grit sandpaper.
+Since this piece was pretty flat, I was able to use the orbital for most of the scuff sanding.

-Since this dresser was pretty flat, I was able to use the orbital for most of the scuff sanding.
 Learn more about the importance of sanding before painting furniture here.

 Prime Dresser to Prevent Bleedthrough

-Have you used this stuff to block stains on your painted furniture?
+Have you used this stuff to block stains on your furniture?
 Check out more of the best primers to stop tannin bleed you can use here.

 Why Do I Prime with Clear Shellac?